The Open Championship will have a slightly different playoff format this year.

-In the event of a tie after four rounds, the winner will be decided by a play-off by stroke play over four holes.
+In the event of a tie after four rounds, the winner will be decided by a play-off by stroke play over three holes.
 The play-off will start as soon as practicable after the last competitors have finished their round.

 If the play-off involves more than 2 competitors, those other than the winner will be deemed to have tied for 2nd place regardless of their scores in the play-off.
 (3) The starting field will be 156 competitors.
-The

 2019's Open Championship is set to be a…

 Our guide to the 148th Open Championship host…

 There have been some notable playoffs in the past in the four-hole format such as the ones below.

 In 1999 Paul Lawrie won the Open Championship at Carnoustie following a four-hole play-off with Justin Leonard and Jean van de Velde.